Thursday, March 13, 2014

 "Got it," he mumbled.

 "Would you like some music to clean by?
-I have a great CD of whale sounds or crashing waves in the distance," she offered, now wearing baggy sweats and fuzzy slippers.
+I have a great playlist of whale sounds or crashing waves in the distance," she offered, now wearing baggy sweats and fuzzy slippers.

 "How about some blues?" he said.

-"No, I can't clean to that whiny, sad stuff," she chirped as she began dusting the leaves of the palm plants.
+"No, I can't clean while you play that whiny, hoarse music.
+It's so unsatisfied, so full of angst.... and longing," she chirped as she began dusting the leaves of the palm plants.

-She turned on the whale-call music.
+She practically floated over to the I-Pod and turned on the whale-call music.
 He pointed the broom deep into the corners under the floor cabinets in the kitchen.
 He pulled out scraps of kale leaves, whole-wheat pasta noodles, a piece of tamari-marinated salmon.

 How did all that stuff get there? he wondered.

-"Nah, I got some things I have to do," was all he said.
+"Nah, I got some things I have to do," was all he said, but there was more going on in his little image of how the evening might go.

-The sweeping went well enough, but a pressure was building in his chest as the whales sang and she hummed along, thinking that the garden really needed some work too.
+The sweeping was going well enough, but a pressure was building in his chest as the whales sang and she hummed along, thinking that the garden really needed some work too.

 Her friends seemed to know so much more, and he was jealous when men would make her laugh or swoon with a wise and pithy observation about childhood or family histories of conditioning.
 She was like a foreign country to him, more foreign than what lay over the horizon on his aimless rambles on his motorcycle.
 Back then, when he was looking for something, he never thought he would find this.